elsantiF/orbis/docs/appendix/why.md

 ## Why no 'try/catch'?

-I thinks that the 'try/catch' system can be used in some cases to not handle errors, but instead hide them, like in global error handlers.
+I think that the 'try/catch' system can be used in some cases to not handle errors, but instead hide them, like in global error handlers.
 Also, from a performance perspective, they provide a lot of overhead.
 The replacement with 'Result' and 'Option' types is more explicit and more efficient.